neochapay/QtInstagram/README.md

 # QtInstagram
-Unofficial Instagram API and Client writen on Qt.
+Unofficial Instagram API and Client writen in Qt.
 Based on https://github.com/mgp25/Instagram-API

-IMPORTANT: You account may be block if you use this code.
+IMPORTANT: Your account may be blocked if you use this code.
 Or maybe not ^_^

-In appication you can:
+In application you can:
 * Login
-* See you timeline
+* See your timeline
 * Send like
 * Send comment

-In API You can:
+In the API you can:
 * Post image (not public yet - give me fiew weeks to optimize code)
 * Post video (not public yet - give me fiew weeks to optimize code)
 * Registration
-* Set you profile public or private
+* Set your profile public or private
-* Edit you profile
+* Edit your profile
 * Change (not public yet) and remove profile picture
 * Remove self tags
 * Post comments